elgarcito/solvd-1-block-homework-5/README.md

 you get a copy of this list.
 This protects the modification of the original list.

+The console messages from previous exercises were deleted to see the console message for this exercise only.
+The objects created were kept to be used in this exercise.

 The linked list activity is going to be in the repository:
  * solvd-1-block-homework-5-part-2